Marc-Solution/Mavera/TESTING.md

 Answer:

 The benefits told on this website are that it works, will keep you smelling fresh and that it is good for nature.
-It allso tells the user about the health benefits for each product.
+It also tells the user about the health benefits for each product.
 The user can read about the benefits on:

 - The home page.
 It tells the user that it works, will keep you smelling fresh and that it is good for your body and nature.